hash-ir/hash-ir.github.io/_drafts/forrest-gump-barney-stinson.md

+---
+layout: post
+title: Forrest Gump meets Barney Stinson
+comments: true
+author: Hashir Ahmad
+tags: [fan-fiction, fictional-crossovers]
+---
+> How would Forrest Gump react when he meets Barney Stinson who offers to be his wingman?

+**Prologue**

-*Forrest Gump arrives in New York City and goes to MacLaren's pub.
-There, he meets Barney Stinson*
+After meeting Jenny, Forrest Gump arrives in New York City and goes to MacLaren's pub for a drink.
+There, he meets Barney Stinson eager to

 Forrest: (to the bartender) Hi, I would like a martini, please